 This photo shows sunflowers and squash.
 The tendrils of the squash will actually climb the sunflowers in time!

 These photos show that you don’t need a large garden area to grow veggies.
 Try container gardening.
-Even with my big planted garden, I still grow some of my favorite plants in containers on my deck.
+Even with my big planted garden, I still grow some of my favorite vegetables in containers on a deck garden.
 This year I have all types of herbs, as well as big tomatoes and a cascading tomato plant.

 And many thanks to my friend Meri King for the delightful tour of her container vegetable garden!

 Have you ever tried container vegetable gardens?
 Please leave your experiences in the comment section below.